Title I Program Overview

-ALA is a targeted assistance school and must use all Federal funds for students identified as being at risk (academically below grade level expectations).
+American Leadership Academy is a targeted assistance school and must use all Federal funds for students identified as being at-risk (academically below grade level expectations).
 The main areas of concern are reading and math.
 ALA attempts to service all students reading below grade level.
 Because of budget constraints or personnel shortages, there may be times when some below norm students will not be serviced.

-For reading services, ALA uses the DIBELS Benchmark scores to determine which students would benefit most from tutoring services.
-Highly qualified Instructional Assistants administer the DIBELS assessment to maintain consistency and validity.
-Teachers’ input and DIBELS data is used to identify the lowest performing students who are then entered into Title I tutoring services.
+For reading services, ALA uses Acadience Reading assessment scores to determine which students would benefit most from reading tutoring services.
+Highly- qualified instructional assistants administer the assessment to maintain consistency and validity.
+Teachers’ input and data from the Acadience Reading assessment is used to identify the lowest performing students who are then entered into Title I tutoring services.
 If the teachers have evidence of incorrect placement, the data is reviewed and appropriate measures taken.

-Certified Instructional Assistants (I.A.) who are trained in multiple tutoring styles and programs, work with students daily for approximately 15 minutes per student.
-Programs used with students will vary depending on the needs of the student.
-Several programs are used with each student including DIBELS Progress Monitoring, Great Leaps, Six Minute Solution and Stars Reading.
+Certified Instructional Assistants (I.A.) who are trained in multiple tutoring styles and programs, work with students daily for approximately 30 minutes.
+The primary program being used is S.P.I.R.E.
 Other programs may be used with students depending on individual needs.